ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/Krusty.md

 ---

-Developed a power source to support deep space travel that outlasts existing fuel sources.
-Using Stirling-engine  technology, this team tested a fuel source that paves the way for future manned missions to Mars and ensures that astronauts have adequate electrical power for long-term missions.
+For demonstrating a technology that could be used as a power system to enable long-duration stays on planetary surfaces.
+Using Stirling technology, this team’s May 2018 ground test could pave the way for future systems that power astronaut outposts on the Moon and Mars.